joeltok/anyfin_takehome/README.md

     * population (DONE)
     * list of currencies (DONE)
 - API call to map currencies to exchange rates (DONE)
-- Add es-lint, prettier; with pre-commit hooks
+- Add es-lint, prettier (DONE)
 - Add Login Endpoint

 ## Extras
 - Switch up for a plan that all setting of base currency to SEK
 - Mock up e2e backend calls for greater reliability
+- Use es-lint and prettier with pre-commit hooks
 - Move secrets into .env and environment variables
 - Add spec tests
 - Implement server watch